 In 2011 a study gathered 1903 participants with an average age of 65 years.
 From this number, 22% of knees were reported to be painful most days.
 The study found that those with flat feet had 1.3 times the odds of knee pain and 1.4 times the odds of knee cartilage damage.
 (Gross, K. Douglas et al. 2011).
 This shouldn’t come as a surprise as foot function is always closely associated with knee joint health too.

 However, it’s not just the older population where we see that foot structure and function causes knee pain.
 We often see much younger individuals in the clinic with knee pain, many of whom are very physical and active and playing sport frequently.
 Often at this stage there are muscular imbalances & weaknesses to address.
 Flat feet in younger children will often present as a more flexible flat foot.
 When it comes to the management of foot and knee pain in kids it’s important to look at things like footwear, activity modification, in shoe arch supports or custom orthotics, and strength work for the feet, knees and hips.
-The best treatment comes from a thorough assessment when it comes to children’s pain.
+The best treatment comes from a thorough assessment when it comes to children’s foot or leg pain.

 My feet roll in.
 What should I do?

 If you’ve noticed a flat foot or flat feet with walking or running there is a high chance that your knees could be affected.
 With this in mind, you should get your feet and leg alignment assessed by our Podiatrists.
-Being able to walk and run is an important part of our health and wellbeing, so be sure to place your treatment in expert hands!
+Being able to walk and run is an important part of our health and wellbeing, so be sure to place your treatment in expert hands.

 Podiatrists are able to treat joint pain using various techniques that reduce muscle tension, joint stiffness, and improve alignment and function.
-When it comes to alignment or positioning of the feet, Podiatrists provide Flexible custom orthotics or arch supports which helps to add stability to the feet.
+When it comes to alignment or positioning of the feet, Podiatrists provide comfortable custom orthotics or unique arch supports which helps to add stability to the feet.
 Orthotic therapy allows a reduction of pressure from flatter feet and more equal force distribution.
 This, in turn, helps to take the pressure of nearby joints and is a great prevention strategy for the long term to protect joint function.
 Footwear recommendations will also be provided.